Installation

 # Download a specific assetcurl -L -H "Authorization: Bearer $GH_TOKEN" \ -H "Accept: application/octet-stream" \ "https://api.github.com/repos/nxus-SYSTEMS/nxusKit/releases/assets/{ASSET_ID}" \ -o nxuskit-sdk.tar.gzNext Steps

-- Cloud Provider Reference — hosted LLM configuration
+- Provider Reference — provider-specific configuration

 - Rule Authoring Guide — writing, testing, and deploying custom CLIPS rules